FDA Warning LettersOFFICIAL ACTION INDICATED

 The federal agency issues FDA warning letters to the violators of the Federal Food, Drug, and Cosmetic Act (FD&C Act) or United States Code, Title 21.
 It’s a form of formal warning that you are in violation of a specific law.
 The letter could be triggered by poor manufacturing practices, unsubstantiated claims for a product’s intended benefit, improper directions for its use, or other adulteration or misbranding conditions.
 For example, if the manufacturer or distributor of dietary supplements claims that their product prevents or cures a certain condition.
 Another example is a poor manufacturing practice, such as not validating a sterilization process.

 The FDA Warning Letters clarify that you must correct the violations, including details of how and when you must do so.
 Therefore, you must present a plan including corrective actions that you will take by writing a response letter or meeting with the assigned Compliance Officer.
 However, a meeting with a compliance officer is not necessarily better than writing a response letter.
-In fact, one session or one response letter may not be sufficient and may be subject to subsequent integration.
+In fact, one session or one response letter may not be sufficient and may be subject to subsequent interaction.

 You can receive FDA Warning Letters without advance notice.